jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 You must realize by now, there's no reason to antagonize.
 The Internet Age has only just started.
 The Space Exploration Age is still a dream.
 Darth Blockbuster can change his ways and earn true glory by helping mankind prosper to new heights in our never-ending game of civilization.

-Regardless of the opportunity to be a hero, some people choose to hold humanity back instead.
+Sadly, regardless of the opportunity to be a true hero, some people choose to hold humanity back.
 Today, there is an entire class of middlemen, consultants, administrators, managers, and executives who don't know the skills of their industry like nursing, teaching, and (definitely not) cleaning.
 Their power comes from guarding the gates of an Industrial Age technology.

 Together, protagonists and player gods can overcome these committed antagonists and bring on the full might of the Internet Age.
 I know this is possible because we've done it before.
 Our struggle to upgrade civilization was fought generations ago with Darth Blockbuster's master: Darth King.

 Darth King ruled atop a vast hierarchy.
 He lived inside gated palaces, using society's money to host splendid banquets and balls.
 His absolute control over society's levers of power was hidden by the Medieval Age's ruling philosophy of the "noble's divine right to rule."

-Inevitably, protagonists invented new tools such as scientific instruments, books, and guns in the Ages of Science and Enligtenment that promoted individuality, freedom of speech, and universal equality.
+Inevitably, protagonists invented new tools such as scientific instruments, books, and guns in the Age of Science, and the Age of Enlightenment.
+These new tools promoted individuality, freedom of speech, and universal equality.
 When the people grab these new levers of power, they fought for these rights as player gods in the American and French Revolutions.

 These revolutionaries were inspired by the new philosophy of Jean-Jacques Rousseau.

 ![Marie Antoniette](https://4.bp.blogspot.com/-jhgHG65hfC8/VFT1nla3p8I/AAAAAAAAfwU/8BgnOdFSelo/s1600/Marie-Antoinette-marie-antoinette-27292491-1500-1000.jpg)

-_Was she a player god, extra, protagonist or antagonist?
+_Do you think she was a player god, extra, protagonist or antagonist?
 Credit: [Marie Antoinette](https://en.wikipedia.org/wiki/Marie_Antoinette_(2006_film))._

 ## Freeing Cinderella

 "Player gods are born free, and everywhere they are tricked into being extras," Rousseau said that in 1762.
 Actually, he didn't.
 He said, "people are born free, and everywhere they are in chains."
 But the idea is the same.
 Rousseau was the son of a Swiss watchmaker who grew up to be a famous (or infamous) writer.
-Infamy didn't pay much, so he often had to copy sheets of music to make his rent.
+Infamy didn't pay much, so the philosopher often had to copy sheets of music to make his rent.

 In return for infamy and near poverty, Rousseau is considered a hero in the pages of history.
 Because more than 300 years after his death, he is recognized as being a great philosopher, a political visionary, and a protagonist who helped free the world with his new philosophy.